 Employers should be invested in the safety of their staff, especially in the case of fire prevention.
 There over 22,000 fires breaking out in workplaces annually, this alarming figure is why preventing fires in a workplace is essential.
 Every workplace must have a fire evacuation procedure in place in the case of a fire but what better way to protect your staff and customers from a fire than prevent it in the first place?
 Here are some top tips on preventing fires in the workplace.
 The best thing you can do is prevent fire before it becomes a risk.
 The government website offers further advice on how fire safety will affect you.

 By making a few simple changes in your workplace you can drastically improve safety in the workplace.
 Introducing a smoker’s area in the workplace can be the answer to preventing a huge fire breakout in the workplace.
 Over a third of the death in UK fires in 2018-2019 were due to smokers’ paraphernalia.
 Something as simple as not putting out a cigarette properly can be the cause of a fatal fire accident.

-Introducing a smoker’s area won’t make all your fire hazard problems go away.
+Introducing a smoker’s area won’t make all your workplace fire hazard problems go away.
 It’s important that the smokers’ area is located far away from any flammable substances or materials.
 Smokers should be able to dispose of cigarettes safely by using an ashtray or using sand-filled can to collect hot ashes.

 Keeping the workplace neat and tidy in general is a really good way of preventing a workplace fire.
 Keeping the kitchen tidy is very important because this area of the workplace is usually the most hazardous due to all the equipment and substances in this area.
 Cooking appliances caused almost half of all accidental fires in the UK in 2018/2019.